devleaks/lata-docs/docs/Installation.md

 # Use as a X-Plane Plugin

 Currently, LATA cannot be used as a X-Plane plugin.
-You must use it "externally".
+It must be used from outsideX-Plane, as a external, independent application.

 # Setup Parameters

-Please edit the file `__init__.py` with a text editor and adjust the path to X-Plane home folder.
+If not used inside X-Plane folder, LATA needs to locate X-Plane.
+To do so, please edit the file `__init__.py` with a text editor and adjust the path to X-Plane home folder.

 # Use lata-cli Application